joohoi/acme-dns/README.md

 ## Contributing

 acme-dns is open for contributions.
-So if you have an improvement, please open a Pull Request.
+If you have an improvement, please open a Pull Request.

 ## License